 Located in Cabo Rojo, El Gato Negro comes with a water view and has indoor and outdoor dining.
 This is where I tried mofongo for the first time, and I really liked it.
 Mofongo is a Puerto Rican dish made of mashed fried plantains mixed with garlic, and it can also include a protein, like fish or chicken.
 I had shrimp mofongo and it was the perfect portion.

 P’al 22, located in Añasco, was my favorite restaurant of our trip.
 The view of the ocean during sunset was gorgeous, my salmon was the tastiest salmon I’ve had in my life, and the mojitos were refreshing.
-My boyfriend had lobster and he went through it fast!
+Aaron had lobster and he went through it fast!
 This restaurant has indoor and outdoor seating and the waitress was friendly and patient with our limited Spanish speaking skills (she spoke some English, which helped!).

 Cowboys Cantina & Outside Grill

 Very clearly an English-speaking touristy restaurant, Cowboys is a welcoming place to eat outside in the fresh air.
 To get there, you have to drive up a big hill with winding roads, so it’s up high and has a nice view.
-I had a salmon dinner that I enjoyed, and my boyfriend had steak, which was good.
+I had a salmon dinner that I enjoyed, and Aaron had steak, which was good.
 Located in Rincón, it was close to our villa and if we stayed in Puerto Rico longer, I think we would have went back to try different dishes.

 If you like acai bowls, you have to go here!
-My boyfriend (who had his first acai bowl here) and I loved this little place.
+Aaron (who had his first acai bowl here) and I loved this little place.
 It’s in Rincón near the beach and the menu is heavenly.
 Bursting with flavor, it offers not only acai bowls, but smoothies, juice, and poke bowls, too.
 I was all about the acai bowls (there are also banana bowls, pitaya bowls, oatmeal bowls, and more), so I went with acai topped with bananas, strawberries, granola, coconut flakes, and Nutella.
 It was beyond delicious.
 Fortunately, Playa Bowls got its start in New Jersey, so it’s not too far from home.